Why Your Leads Aren't Converting (It's Not the Ads)

 Research from InsideSales and Harvard Business Review both point to the same conclusion: responding within five minutes makes you 21 times more likely to qualify the lead than responding after thirty minutes.
 Most service businesses respond in hours, not minutes.
 Some wait an entire business day.
 By that point the prospect has already contacted two or three competitors.

 Speed-to-lead is the single biggest conversion lever most businesses ignore.
 It does not require more budget.
 It requires a system that routes, alerts, and follows up without waiting for someone to check a dashboard.
-Automated AI follow-up can close that gap to under sixty seconds.
+This is the same lead follow-up problem that quietly drains most pipelines, and automated AI follow-up can close that gap to under sixty seconds.

 CRM routing failures